-The spatial distribution of fishing effort and SBT catches from the Charter fleet are provided in Figures 11 and 12.
-Most of the Charter catch and effort occurs off the WCSI.
+The spatial distribution of fishing effort and SBT catches from the charter fleet are provided in Figures 11 and 12.
+Most of the charter catch and effort occurs off the WCSI.
 Although there has been some effort off the ECNI in most years since 2005, there was none in 2008.

 The spatial distribution of target fishing effort and SBT catches from the domestic fleet are provided in Figures 13 and 14.
-While most target effort occurs off the ECNI, a substantial domestic fishery operated off the WCSI - mostly due to one large domestic vessel that has not fished in recent years.
+While most target effort occurs off the ECNI, domestic vessels also operate off the WCSI.
 The distribution of catches is similar to that of target effort.